yeshapatel356/Producing-Keywords-for-Google-Ads/README.md

 Keywords can be broadly organized into the following types:

-* Brand terms – any keywords containing your brand name and trademarked terms.
+* Brand/product terms – any keywords containing your brand name and trademarked terms.
 * Generic terms – terms relating to products (e-commerce keywords) or services offered.
-* Related terms – terms that don’t directly relate to what you’re selling, but that users who want your products or services may be searching for.
-* Competitor terms – the brand names of competitors who are offering similar products and services to yours.

 To build a search campaign to sell shoes.
 Products | Words